GovTechSG/ship-hats-overview/manage-account.md

     <kbd>![log-in](techpassmdm.png ':size=100%')</kbd>

 You have successfully linked your TechPass to SHIP-HATS.
-You can directly login using TechPass for future access.
+You can directly log in using TechPass for future access.

 ## [View dashboard](#view-dashboard)
 The **Overview** page of the subscription account gives the dashboard view of the subscription account.
 Only Subscription Admin (SA) and Project Admin (PA) can access this dashboard to view the following details: